Anastasiya-m4c/kindyy/README.md

 ### Issue:
 Only "all areas" appear on pages like manage, create etc.
-_Fix_: Fix is needed where areas appear on all pages.
+**Fix:** Fix is needed where areas appear on all pages.
-_Workaround_: Cust can click home and search by area, or can click all areas then then further narrow down by area.
+**Workaround:** Cust can click home and search by area, or can click all areas then then further narrow down by area.

+---

 ### Issue:
 Ligthouse report scors poorly on berformace due to unused CSS & JS code.
 **Fix**: No fix is needed as both bootstrap and fontawesome labraries are being used and can not be removed.
 ![Lighthouse error](static/images/readme/Lighthouse_error.png)

+---

 ### Issue:
 Wave report is showing low contrast on the muted text.
 **Fix:** No fix is needed as muted text is an intentional feature for the developer credits.
 ![Wave error](static/images/readme/wave_error.png)

 ## Deployment